-What action can businesses take to reduce the risks of rising US interest rates?
+Reducing the risks of rising US interest rates

 While the situation for businesses is complex, action can certainly be taken to reduce the risks associated with a reliance on US dollars.
 One option is to hedge and lock in a more predictable exchange rate for a period of time.

 Alternatively, firms are faced with the decision to pass increased costs on to customers through higher prices, or absorb the costs themselves, impacting their profits.